 Chapter 1: RTI Tiers

-In this first section of the course, we will look at the history of RTI or Response to Intervention so you understand the significance of this process.
-We will also look at what RTI is, the three tiers of a typical RTI, the essential elements of RTI, two basic models, how to talk with families about RTI, and what the benefits of RTI are.
+In this first section of the course, we will look at the history of RTI or Response to Intervention so that you’ll understand the significance of this process.
+We will also look at what RTI is, the three tiers of a typical RTI, the essential elements of RTI, two basic models, how to talk with families about RTI, and the benefits of RTI.
 Your goal, or objective, for this section is to be able to explain what a Response to Intervention is and why it is used.

 Chapter 2: RTI Tier 1

-Response to Intervention (RTI) is a valuable tool for all teachers, at all levels, to ensure students are receiving the instruction they need to be successful in the classroom.
-In the RTI approach, struggling students’ skills and behavior are monitored to determine whether or not they show adequate growth, referred to as responsiveness, following the implementation of high-quality instruction.
-Students who do not respond adequately to research-validated instruction in the general education classroom are provided increasingly intensive and validated interventions.
-Students’ progress in skill areas of concern is monitored frequently (e.g., weekly), and the data collected inform subsequent decisions about whether a student is either appropriately responsive or still needing more intensive instruction.
-While RTI is primarily used for academics and will be the primary focus of this course, RTI is also used for behavior.
+Response to Intervention (RTI) is a valuable tool for all teachers, at all levels, to ensure that students are receiving the instruction they need to be successful in the classroom.
+In the RTI approach, struggling students’ skills and behavior are monitored to determine whether they show adequate growth—referred to as responsiveness—following the implementation of high-quality instruction.
+Students who do not respond adequately to research-validated instruction in the general education classroom are provided with increasingly intensive interventions.
+Students’ progress in skill areas of concern is monitored frequently (e.g., weekly), and the data collected inform subsequent decisions about whether a student is either appropriately responsive or needs still more intensive instruction.
+Although RTI is used primarily to enhance academics, which will be the primary focus of this course, RTI is also used for behavior.
 Response to Intervention starts with universal screening and is typically implemented in three tiers.
 Tier 1 is the focus of this section of the course.
-Tier 1 relies heavily on the classroom teacher and the goal is to ensure the needs of at least 80% of the students are met before implementing Tier 2.
+Tier 1 relies heavily on the classroom teacher, and the goal is to ensure that the needs of at least 80% of the students are met before implementing Tier 2.

 Chapter 3: RTI Tier 2

-Greulich, Al Otaiba, Schatschneider, Wanzek, Ortiz, and Wagner (2014) determined from research that this need for flexibility starts in Tier 1 and advocate for moving students who are persistently inadequate responders in Tier 1 to advance rapidly to Tier 2 to receive more intensive interventions.
-Tier 2 is the focus of this section of the course, including the RTI process for Gifted and Talented students, and in grade levels above elementary school.
-Understanding how the RTI process works with Gifted and Talented and in the middle and high school levels is critical for a complete understanding.
+Greulich et al. (2014) found that the need for flexibility when using RTI starts in Tier 1; they advocate for rapidly moving students who are persistently inadequate responders in Tier 1 to Tier 2, where they will receive more intensive interventions.
+Tier 2 is the focus of this section of the course, which also describes using the RTI process with Gifted and Talented students and in grade levels above elementary school.
+Understanding how the process works with Gifted and Talented and in the middle and high school levels is critical for a complete understanding of RTI.

 Chapter 4: RTI Tier 3